 top of page

-JOHN K COBRA INSTITUTE OF VIDEOARTFACTS
+JOHN K COBRA

 / SPACES OF CORELLATION

-My strategies are developed around what Prof. Cecil Fromont called "spaces of correlation": spaces of similarity between European and African cultural traditions developed separately but using similar concepts of liberation and pratiques of critique.
+His strategies are based on what Prof. Cecil Fromont calls 'spaces of correlation': spaces of similarity between European and African cultural traditions that developed separately but used similar concepts of liberation and practices of critique.
+It creates a unifying fabric for humanity.

 bottom of page